kishansharma3012/kishansharma3012.github.io/Projects.md

 ### Master Thesis: Image-based count and Size Determination of Fly Larvae for bio-waste conversion with Deep Learning
-## ETH Zurich, Switzerland (Jun.
+#### ETH Zurich, Switzerland (Jun.
 2018 - PRESENT)
--Thesis aims to develop complete solution of automation of most laborious part of Bio-waste conversion by counting and estimating size of insect larvae.Prepared pixel-wise annotated labeled image dataset of fly larvae in MS-COCO style dataset format
+- This thesis aims to develop complete solution of automation of most laborious part of Bio-waste conversion by counting and estimating size of insect larvae.
+Collected and Prepared pixel-wise annotated labeled image dataset of fly larvae in MS-COCO style dataset format
--counting and size estimation by Detection : Implemented and compared state of the art Object detection algorithms, Faster RCNN, Mask RCNN, YOLO and SSD
+- Detection based Approach : Implemented and compared state of the art Object detection algorithms, Faster RCNN, Mask RCNN, YOLO and SSD for given objective
--counting and size estimation by Histogram Prediction : Implemented fixed bin length and width ResNet-50  based regression model which predicts Histogram between larvae size and count (ResNet-50); developed learnable histogram layer based model (linear basis function); Novel learnable histogram layer model based on hierarchical basis function
+- Histogram based Approach 1: Implementing fixed bin length and width ResNet-50 based regression model which predicts Histogram betwee larvae size and count (ResNet-50)
+- Histogram based Approach 2 : Developing supervised and unsupervised learnable histogram layer based model (linear basis function); Novel learnable histogram layer model based on hierarchical basis function

 ### Detection and Tracking of Surgical Equipments
-## PRAKTIKUM : Machine Learning For Medical Imaging (Oct.
+#### PRAKTIKUM : Machine Learning For Medical Imaging (Oct.
 2017 - Feb.
 2018)
 -Implemented U-Net and FCN architecture in Tensorflow for simultaneously detecting and estimating Laparoscopy surgical equipment pose using probability maps (joint locations) for EndoVis challenge dataset
 -Achieved state of the art results for U-Net multiple tool pose estimation

 ### Autoencoding beyond Pixels using Learned Similarity metric
-## SEMINAR : Deep Generative Models
+#### SEMINAR : Deep Generative Models
 - Submitted a comprehensive report by Analysing , implementing and constructively criticizing the proposed methodology in the paper
 - Presented the paper explaining the proposed technique and fundamentals of Autoencoder,